 \subsection{Population synthesis with \sevn}

-We model the formation of BNSs and BHNSs with the binary population synthesis code \sevn \citep{spera2019,mapelli2020,sevn2023}, which calculates single stellar evolution by interpolating a set of pre-computed single stellar tracks and describes the main binary interaction processes (mass transfer via stellar winds, Roche lobe overflow, common envelope, tides, and GW decay) by means of semi-analytic prescriptions \citep{hurley2002, sevn2023}.
-For the common-envelope phase, we set the efficiency parameter $\alpha_{\rm CE}=1$ and model the envelope binding energy $\lambda_{\rm CE}$ as done by \cite{claeys2014}.
-We refer to \cite{costa2023}, \cite{santoliquido2023} and \cite{mestichelli2024} for further details about our models.
+We modeled the formation of BNSs and BHNSs with the binary population synthesis code \sevn \citep{spera2019,mapelli2020,sevn2023}, which calculates single stellar evolution by interpolating a set of precomputed single stellar tracks and describes the main binary interaction processes (mass transfer via stellar winds, Roche lobe overflow, common envelope, tides, and GW decay) by means of semi-analytic prescriptions \citep{hurley2002, sevn2023}.
+For the common-envelope phase, we set the efficiency parameter, $\alpha_{\rm CE}=1$, and model the envelope binding energy, $\lambda_{\rm CE}$, as was done by \cite{claeys2014}.
+We refer to \cite{costa2023}, \cite{santoliquido2023}, and \cite{mestichelli2024} for further details about our models.